The Gallery houses three rooms that recreate historical eras and settings.

 The Gallery oversees an extensive collection of coins and tokens, paper currencies, bonds, stocks, chits, and other money-related material.
 As a result, in recent years the Gallery has become this region’s principal contact for public questions about old currencies.
 A numismatic endowment has been established in the North Carolina Collection to acquire, preserve, and exhibit numismatic specimens and to assist the department in its efforts to build the finest state currency collection in the nation.

 The University of North Carolina at Chapel Hill is the oldest operating state university in the nation, opening to students in January 1795.
 In helping today to preserve UNC’s long history, the Gallery serves as the central repository for artifacts relating to the school’s history.
-The Gallery now cares for more than 3,000 UNC-related artifacts.
+The Gallery now cares for thousands of UNC-related artifacts.
 A selection of these is available in the online collection Carolina Keepsakes.
 People who have objects associated with UNC history and would like to donate them to the school are encouraged to contact the Gallery’s staff.

 The Gallery actively collects campaign buttons, pins, bumper stickers, and other memorabilia relating to North Carolina’s political history.
 These objects are documented and used in exhibitions to complement displays of books, articles, newspapers, brochures, posters, and other imprints that record the debates, victories, and losses of various candidates in past generations.
 The online exhibit “Campaigns and Causes: Political Memorabilia in North Carolina” features a selection of the Gallery’s political memorabilia holdings.